How to Live Stream Conferences and Virtual Meetings [2024 Update]

 Wowza Streaming Cloud offers 3 distinct pricing plans and services.
 Within Live Event Pricing, monthly plans include:

-• One Month Event: $149 one-time purchase and includes 20 hours of live streaming and 1,000 viewing hours also at 720p
+• One Month of Streaming: $149 one-time purchase and includes 15 streaming hours, 500 viewing hours and $0.10 per additional viewing hour.

 The Wowza Streaming Engine has its own pricing plan packages.
 These professional-grade streaming plans are billed annually and include:

-• One Month Event: $245/month + $155/month for each additional instance and $95/month for each additional prepaid instance
+• One Month Event: $295/month + $295/month for each additional instance and $95/month for each additional prepaid instance

 • Enterprise: Please contact Wowza directly for access to their custom-tailored high volume enterprise solutions